Prestijhonny/CSaP_project/README.md

 The server executable accepts the following command-line options:

-- **Listening port and log file directory:** Users can define the port and log file directory on which the server listens for incoming client connections and save the logfiles.
-The log file will be saved in the same current working directory.
+- **Listening port and log file directory:** users can define the port and log file directory on which the server listens for incoming client connections and save the logfiles.
+The log file will be saved in the directory specified but in the same current working directory.
 ### Example
-<pre>./server 9000 logfile/</pre>
+<pre>./server 9000 logfile</pre>
 The logfiles will be saved in **current_working_dir/logfile**
+## Default configuration file
+The client and server have default configuration file where to read the IP address and listening port (for client) and the listening port and log file directory (for server).
+### Client conf

+### Server conf

-### Server Shutdown Mechanism
+## Server Shutdown Mechanism

 The server is designed to shut down when it receives a user-selected signal or a quit command from the command line.
 For example, pressing CTRL+C will gracefully terminate the server.

-### Client Shutdown Mechanism
+## Client Shutdown Mechanism

 The client is programmed to shut down gracefully when it receives a user-selected signal, EOF (CTRL+D), or a quit command from the command line.

-## Compilation and Execution
+# Compilation and Execution

 To compile and run the server and client, use the provided `autorun.sh` script.
 The script handles compilation, server execution, and client execution, ensuring a smooth and efficient workflow.